said-alrove/coffee-blog/README.md

 That'd be everything for this project :D.

-Update: I've already found out more information about properties like "loading" in the picture element, and I was right (you should put the properties in the img tag only), for more information you can check [this article](https://web.dev/browser-level-image-lazy-loading/).
+Update: I've already found out more information about properties like "loading" in the picture element, and I was right (you should put the properties like "loading" or "alt" in the img tag only), for more information you can check [this article](https://web.dev/browser-level-image-lazy-loading/).

 ## Lighthouse
 ![](readme/lighthouse.png)